 The Canadian Open Government Civil Society Network

-Every two years, Canada and 68 other countries create action plans as members of the Open Government Partnership (OGP).
+Every two years, Canada and over 70 other countries create action plans as members of the Open Government Partnership (OGP).
 Canada’s first two plans each contained twelve commitments aimed at improving access to information, civic participation and public accountability.

 Canada is required by the OGP to engage in public consultation in preparing and implementing its plan.
-There have been issues with the scope and nature of this consultation over the last two action plans.
-So, this year, we established a Canadian Open Government Civil Society Network to coordinate civil society input and make sure our voices are heard.
+There were issues with the scope and nature of this consultation in the first two action plans.
+So, in 2016, we established a Canadian Open Government Civil Society Network to coordinate civil society input and make sure our voices were heard.

-Our vision for the network is to establish a permanent dialogue mechanism through which the government first co-develops commitments for its action plan with civil society representatives, and later co-implements those commitments and then co-assesses its performance.
+Our vision for the network was to establish a permanent dialogue mechanism through which the government would first co-develop commitments for its action plan with civil society representatives, and later co-implement those commitments and then co-assess its performance.

-During the consultation on the action plan, dozens of civil society organizations signed our letter of intent.
-We are pleased to see that the final plan includes our proposal.
-Our next step is to negotiate the details of this ongoing dialogue mechanism with the government.
+During the consultation on the third action plan, dozens of civil society organizations signed our letter of intent.
+We were pleased to see that the final plan included our proposal.
+Our next step was to negotiate the details of this ongoing dialogue mechanism with the government.

-Join the network as a civil society organization or an individual to receive updates about our progress.
+Join the network as a civil society organization or an individual to receive updates about the Forum's progress.

 - Gail Davidson, Lawyers' Rights Watch Canada